yaya2devops/terraform-beginner-bootcamp-2023/journal/week0.md

 ```sh
 terraform apply
 ```
+Again. <br>
-Again.
-Please be cautious; a successful plan does not guarantee success during the apply phase.
+Please be cautious; <br>
+A successful plan does not guarantee success during the apply phase.

 This is works you can verify from your terminal.